-Visual Resource Management Africa CC (VRMA) was appointed by Cape EAPrac (Pty) Ltd (hereafter referred to as EAP) to undertake a Visual Impact Assessment on the proposed Roan 1 PV Facility and Associated Infrastructure on behalf of AMDA Mike (Pty) Ltd. (Proponent).
-The site visit was undertaken on the 22 January 2021.
+Visual Resource Management Africa CC (VRMA) was appointed by Cape EAPrac (Pty) Ltd (hereafter referred to as EAP) to undertake a Visual Impact Assessment on the proposed Roan 2 PV Facility and Associated Infrastructure), on behalf of AMDA November (Pty) Ltd. (Proponent).
+The site visit was undertaken on the22 January 2021.
 The proposed development site is located in the North West Province, Dr Kenneth Kaunda District Municipality and within the City of Matlosana Local Municipality.
-The Proponent proposes to construct a Photovoltaic (PV) solar energy facility and associated infrastructure on Parcel 338 located 3 km south of Haartbeesfontein.
+The Proponent proposes to construct a Photovoltaic (PV) solar energy facility and associated infrastructure on portions 4,5,9 and 16 of the farm 299 located 3 km south of Haartbeesfontein.